seanpmaxwell/model-initializer/README.md

 ### Validation
 - Validation of values and not just types will be done both in the `isValid` function and in the `new` function before setting a value passed from a partial.
 Default values (if you passed your own custom default) will also be validated.
 The reason I decided to make it throw errors instead of just return a boolean is so we can read the name of the property that failed and see exactly where the validation failed.
 If you don't want it throw errors you should wrap `isValid` and `new` in `try/catch` blocks and handle the error message and values manually.

-#### The `MI.test` object
+#### The `MI.test()` function
-- Creating validator functions for object properties can get a little tedious, that's why is decided to include the `obj()` function on the `test` object. `obj()` works very similar to `isValid` and just like `init` you pass it a generic along with an array of properties but the `default:` prop is not required since we're only dealing with type-validation and not setting any values.
-The quick start above contains an example of `obj()` in action.
+- Creating validator functions for object properties can get a little tedious, that's why is decided to include the `test()` function. `test()` works very similar to `isValid` and just like `init` you pass it a generic along with an array of properties but the `default:` prop is not required since we're only dealing with type-validation and not setting any values.
+The quick start above contains an example of `test()` in action.
 I've found that the `obj()` very useful even outside of my database models.
 I use it for validation on the back-end in my routing layer for checking incoming API objects not attached to db-models.
-- `objarr` works just like `obj` except it expects an array of objects and applies the validator function to each item in the array.
-- You can test individual values with the `val` function.
-Simply pass a single type-object or string `MI.test.val<number>({type: number})`.
-Unlike `obj` and `objarr` though, this returns a validator-function that returns the value itself (and the transformed value if you passed the `transform` prop) and not a boolean.
-- Please look at the `test/index.ts` file to see examples of `MI.test`.

 ### Setting your own clone function
 - If you want to forgo using `structuredClone()`, then you will need to pass your own `clone`, functions to init: